Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: One-dimensional systems

 We now consider ratios of tube probabilities for two paths $\traj$, $\trajTwo$ for scenario 3.
 By construction, the free-diffusion exit rates are equal for any two paths, so that we obtain

 We emphasize that while in both scenarios 2 and 3 the ratio of tube probabilities is well-defined in the limit $R_0 \rightarrow 0$, the resulting stochastic Lagrangians differ.
-This highlights that limiting ratios of tube probabilities depend on the detailed nature of the tube.
-However, if we consider for $\trajTwo$ the reverse of $\traj$, i.e.~$\trajTwo = \overset{\leftarrow}{\traj}$, then from Eq.~\eqref{eq:scenario3_ratio_limit} we recover Eq.~\eqref{eq:1D_limit_radius_zero_reverse} without the boundary term.
+This highlights that limiting ratios of tube probabilities, and also the Lagrangians associated with them, depend on the detailed nature of the tube.
+However, if we consider for $\trajTwo$ the reverse of $\traj$, i.e.~$\trajTwo = \overset{\leftarrow}{\traj}$, then from Eq.~\eqref{eq:scenario3_ratio_limit} we recover Eq.~\eqref{eq:1D_limit_radius_zero_reverse} without the boundary term, i.e.~we obtain the usual multiplicative-noise pathwise entropy production.